arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 **Technical Reference**

-This is a list of articles that expands the information on the technologies explained on this lab:
+This is a list of articles that expand on the technologies explained in this lab:

 - You can continue reading the Hands-on lab **Understanding Virtual Machine Imaging with Capture (PowerShell)**.